-Since computers may contain evidence or further evidence of a crime, the courts have ruled that personal electronic devices may be seized and searched when there is probable cause to do so.
+Since computers may contain evidence of a crime, courts have ruled that personal electronic devices may be seized and searched when there is probable cause to do so.

 While pursuing charges of child enticement, prosecutors and law enforcement will likely obtain a search warrant that allows them to examine a defendant’s computers, phones, and other electronic devices.

 Sometimes, this results in additional charges of possession, production, transportation, or distribution of child pornography, which can lead to aggravated charges and enhanced sentencing consequences on top of enticement or solicitation charges.